ryanallen/words-of-my-perfect-teacher/README.md

 These are eight propensities that lead one away from the [Dharma](#dharma) and snuff out the lamp of liberation.

-Before these sixteen factors that leave no opportunity for the practice have been carefully ruled out, people in these decadent times may look as if they hav all the [freedoms and advantages](#the-difficulty-of-finding-the-freedoms-and-advantages) and are true practitioners of the [Dharma](#dharma).
+Before these sixteen factors that leave no opportunity for the practice have been carefully ruled out, people in these decadent times may look as if they have all the [freedoms and advantages](#the-difficulty-of-finding-the-freedoms-and-advantages) and are true practitioners of the [Dharma](#dharma).
 However, the chieftain upon their throne and the [lama](#lama) beneath their parasol,<sup>[34](#34)</sup> the hermit in their mountain solitude, the person who has renounced the affairs of state, and anyone who might have a high opinion of their own worth&mdash;each may think they are practicing [Dharma](#dharma), but as long as they are under the sway of these additional limiting conditions, they are not on the true path.

 <details id="34"><summary>Note <sup>34</sup></summary>
 A ceremonial parasol carried before a high-ranking lama as a symbol of respect.